OlgaChern/Gentrius_2023SM/gentrius_manual.md

             species_4 1 1 0
             species_5 1 1 1

-    - File 3: an alignment file with concatenated loci
+    - File 3: an alignment file with concatenated loci (see IQ-TREE 2 manual for accepted formats http://www.iqtree.org/doc/Tutorial#input-data)
-    - File 4: a partition info file for the alignment in file 3
+    - File 4: a partition info file for the alignment in file 3 (see IQ-TREE 2 manual for accepted formats http://www.iqtree.org/doc/Advanced-Tutorial)
-    - File 5: contains a set of subtrees to be analysed
+    - File 5: contains a set of subtrees to be analysed in Newick format

 ### Stopping Rules
 -----